Vikaschaturvedi167/fluid-movie/README.md

 ### Features

-- **Main Page**: Displays the top popular shows.
-Clicking on a show opens a modal with additional details and a movie trailer.
+- **Main Page**: Displays the top popular shows and some aditional data.
 - **Search Bar**: Located in the top right corner, allows you to search for movies.
 Clicking on a movie shows the same modal view.
 - **Sorting**: Options include sorting movies by popularity.